Free CRM: Save and Grow

-CRM software, on the other hand, doesn’t just get popped into a website to do “do its thing.”
+A CRM system, on the other hand, doesn’t just get popped into a website to do “do its thing.”
 People need to work with and understand a CRM.
-The advantage of understanding how CRM works means to welcome its migraine-reducing effect.
+The advantage of understanding how CRM works means welcoming its migraine-reducing effect.

 Taking time to make time